giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-vsphere/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-__Note__: The cluster nodes must have access to the vCenter endpoint on port 443 so that the controllers can manage the cluster's lifecycle.
+Network traffic requirements.
+The cluster nodes must have access to:

+- vCenter endpoint on port 443 so that the controllers can manage the cluster's lifecycle.
+- Internet on port 443 to pull artifacts from Github, download CVE databases, pull container images, etc. We support authenticated HTTP proxies and we provide a [domain allowlist](https://docs.giantswarm.io/vintage/platform-overview/security/cluster-security/domain-allowlist/) for firewall whitelisting.

 ## Virtual machine templates